Open-2-Photon-Microscope/3-axis-controller/common errors/Common_errors.md

 ### a.
 BeeHive / esp32

-- Don’t power the Beehive with the micro usb cable only.
+- Don’t power the BeeHive board with the micro usb cable only.
 Always use simultaneously the 12 V power supply and the 5 V micro usb power supply.
 - Don’t use the analog pins called “A1”, “A2” and “A3”.
 - Don’t use the pins 0 and 4 when you are connected to the computer via usb connection.